vishrut-b/Satellite-Image-Segmentation-with-Deep-Learning/index.md

 - **Images** are `.jpg` files containing RGB channels.
 - **Masks** are `.png` files with assigned color codes for the different classes (building, land, road, vegetation, water, unlabeled).

-For sanity checks, we read the files and discovered the usual suspects:
+For sanity checks, I read the files and discovered the usual suspects:
 ```bash
 ['image_part_001.png', 'image_part_002.png', 'image_part_003.png', ... ]
 ```
-We also realized that each tile might have images of slightly different sizes.
-Since neural networks are picky about consistent input dimensions, we decided to patchify them into smaller squares, such as 256×256 or 512×512.
+I also realized that each tile might have images of slightly different sizes.
+Since neural networks are picky about consistent input dimensions, I decided to patchify them into smaller squares, such as 256×256 or 512×512.

-> **Fun fact**: The reason we “patchify” large images is similar to how pizza is sliced.
+> **Fun fact**: The reason I “patchify” large images is similar to how pizza is sliced.
 You don't want to feed the entire pizza into your mouth all at once.
 Also, slicing helps ensure each piece is uniformly sized—makes the ML pipeline quite digestible.

 ---

 ## Data Preprocessing
 ### 1. Image Patch Creation
-We use [patchify](https://github.com/dovahcrow/patchify.py) to split each large tile into non-overlapping 256×256 patches.
+I use [patchify](https://github.com/dovahcrow/patchify.py) to split each large tile into non-overlapping 256×256 patches.
 Then:

 ```python
 image_patch_size = 256
 patched_images = patchify(image, (image_patch_size, image_patch_size, 3), step=image_patch_size)
 ```

-Because not all tiles' dimensions are multiples of 256, we further cropped the images so that the width and height align nicely with our chosen patch size.
+Because not all tiles' dimensions are multiples of 256, I further cropped the images so that the width and height align nicely with our chosen patch size.

 ### 2. Normalization & Transformations
-- **MinMaxScaler**: We normalized image pixel intensities into a [0,1] range.
+- **MinMaxScaler**: I normalized image pixel intensities into a [0,1] range.
 - **One-Hot Encoding for Masks**:
-  - We mapped each RGB color in the mask to an integer (e.g., water → 0, land → 1, road → 2, etc.).
+  - I mapped each RGB color in the mask to an integer (e.g., water → 0, land → 1, road → 2, etc.).
-  - We then expanded these labels into a categorical (one-hot) format with 6 classes.
+  - I then expanded these labels into a categorical (one-hot) format with 6 classes.

 ```python
 labels_categorical_dataset = to_categorical(labels, num_classes=total_classes)